 The public has now figured this out too.
-During the pandemic, a vast majority (80%) of Americans said they will be more mindful of practicing self-care regularly once the pandemic is over, according to a national survey of 2,000 U.S. adults conducted by The Harris Poll on behalf of the Samueli Integrative Health Programs.
+During the pandemic, a vast majority (80%) of Americans said they will be more mindful of practicing self-care regularly once the pandemic is over, according to a national survey of 2,000 U.S. adults conducted by The Harris Poll on behalf of the Samueli Foundation.
 Unfortunately, though, the survey also showed that 45 percent said they failed to get basic preventive care such as wellness visits, vaccinations and screenings during the pandemic.
 A similar survey in 2019 showed that most Americans want more help from their physician (66%) and more discussion (72%) with their healthcare provider on behavior and lifestyle change.

 Learning the Lessons of COVID